 Dog beds are often made especially to fit kennels and crates of many shapes and sizes.
 This can be much more practical than bulky blankets, but more comfortable that papers or thin disposable pads.
 Some companies manufacture water resistant beds or bed that are easier to clean.
 If your dog spends a significant amount of time in a kennel or crate, a bed is essential.

 Kennel/crate beds are suitable for all types of dogs.
 Older or thin, bony dogs should always have beds in their kennels or crates.

 Many companies make beds that are raised off the floor.
 Some are standard, nest, orthopedic beds or even mattresses inside a raised frame.
 Frames may be made of wood, wicker, metal or plastic.
 Other raised beds are actually designed to look like dog-sized sofas, even down to the smallest detail.
 Imagine it - you could actually match your dog's furniture to your own!
 One benefit of a raised bed is that it keeps a bit of distance between a cold, dirty floor and your dog.
 Plus, insects have a bit farther to go before they invade your dog's bed.

 Raised dog beds may not be appropriate for dogs with orthopedic problems or breeds prone to back problems, like Dachshunds.
 Jumping to and from the bed could cause harm or discomfort.

 Covered or hooded dog beds are yet another way for dogs to snuggle up.
 With the appearance of small houses or tents, these beds provide a small plush retreat for dogs.
 Some covered beds are made entirely of plush bedding, while others consist of a standard dog bed inside a rigid house or wicker basket.
-A covered dog bed is cute and unique way to give your dog a special place.
+A covered dog bed is a cute and unique way to give your dog a special place.

 Covered dog beds are great for all types of dogs, but small breeds tend to be especially fond of them.
 These beds are also wonderful for shy dogs that might like to hide.